by Morey ~ June 3rd, 2010

 - The Book of the Living

 What I would like to focus on in this post is the Book of Remembrance.
 I think it has special significance to us, especially in these days when it is becoming increasingly difficult to be known as a Christian, because discovering the purpose of this book should give us comfort in the knowledge that God has not forgotten us.

 We discover much about this book in Malachi:

 Then those who feared the Lord spoke to one another, and the Lord listened and heard them; so a book of remembrance was written before Him for those who fear the Lord and who meditate on His name.
 They shall be mine, says the Lord of hosts, on the day that I make them My jewels.
 And I will spare them as a man spares his own son who serves him. –Malachi 3:16-17Malachi 3:16-17

-16 Then they that feared Jehovah spake one with another; and Jehovah hearkened, and heard, and a book of remembrance was written before him, for them that feared Jehovah, and that thought upon his name.
-17 And they shall be mine, saith Jehovah of hosts, even mine own possession, in the day that I make; and I will spare them, as a man spareth his own son that serveth him.
+16 Then those who feared Yahweh spoke one with another; and Yahweh listened, and heard, and a book of memory was written before him, for those who feared Yahweh, and who honored his name.
+17 They shall be mine,” says Yahweh of Armies, “my own possession in the day that I make, and I will spare them, as a man spares his own son who serves him.

 Two verses prior to this verse, God is actually telling His people that they have a skeptical spirit and they murmur against Him saying such things as “It is vain to serve Him;” and “How is it going to profit us that we have kept His laws and walked around being all penitent?”

 These people are talking among themselves – they are not discussing this with God, Himself, through prayer.
 They are murmuring and complaining.
 And they are doing all this after God has told them that if they tithe then He will bless them.
 This is the only place in the Bible, by the way, where God actually tells us to test Him on the benefits of giving tithes.